pytorch/pytorch/docs/source/community/contribution_guide.rst

 can be found in `CONTRIBUTING.md <https://github.com/pytorch/pytorch/blob/master/CONTRIBUTING.md>`_.

-The PyTorch development process involves a healthy amount of open discussions between the core development team and community.
+The PyTorch development process involves a healthy amount of open discussions between the core development team and the community.

 PyTorch operates similarly to most open source projects on GitHub.
 However, if you've never contributed to an open source project before,